canonical/shim-review/README.md

 If this is your first application or you're using a new CA certificate, please say so here.
 *******************************************************************************
-We are shipping VENDOR_DBX that includes all previously used certificates.
+We are re-using our CA certificate.
+We ship a VENDOR_DBX (canonical-dbx-20221103.esl) that includes/revokes all Canonical signing certificates used so far, and we additionally rely on SBAT-based revocation (shim,4 / grub,5) so that older, vulnerable GRUB2 binaries can no longer be chainloaded by this shim.

 *******************************************************************************
 ### Is the Dockerfile in your repository the recipe for reproducing the building of your shim binary?